Marion, North Carolina: Education

 McDowell Technical Community College is located here.

+Grades Kindergarten through the 5th grade are available to students typically based geographically as to where they reside in the county.
+Those elementary schools are:

+Glenwood, Marion, Nebo, North Cove, Pleasant Gardens, Old Fort, Eastfield and West Marion.

+The county is also host to two middle schools which are funneled into by the elementary schools.
+The two middle schools are East McDowell Middle School and West McDowell Middle School, hosting 6th-8th Grade.

+Upon completion of the 8th Grade, students have the opportunity of attending McDowell High School or choosing between the McDowell Academy for Innovation or the McDowell Early College.
+Both of which are hosted by McDowell Technical Community College.

 Attractions

 The city operates three parks in Marion, the main one being downtown beside the Community Building.
 In 2010, the City opened the Joseph McDowell Historical Catawba Greenway.
 Named in honor of the county's namesake, Colonel Joseph McDowell, the greenway follows the flow of the Catawba River.
 Benches, picnic tables, fitness stations, fishing piers, and a canoe launch are scattered throughout the three-mile trail.
 Access points are located at Highway 70 between Highway 221/226 By-Pass and Roby Conley Road, as well as a parking lot at the opposite end behind the Joseph McDowell House.

 Historic homes such as the Carson House and the Joseph McDowell House have been preserved to keep the history of Marion alive for decades.
 They have been open weekdays to the public, but the McDowell House is closed during restoration.

 In downtown Marion, the restored Marion Depot, the oldest surviving depot on the Western Rail Line, hosts a number of community events each month, and is available for rental to individuals and groups for meetings, receptions, parties, and other functions.
 Several golf courses are located outside town, in addition to two waterparks and numerous campgrounds.